 According to NHTSA, from 2009 to 2013, there were over 72,000 police-reported crashes involving tired drivers, but it is agreed that drowsy driving is significantly underreported.
 An AAA Foundation for Traffic Safety analysis estimated that 7 percent of all crashes and 16.5% of fatal crashes involved fatigued driving.
 This translates to more than 5,000 people dying in drowsy driving crashes in 2015 alone.

-GHSA is partnering with the National Road Safety Foundation to support innovative state approaches that address the pressing issue of drowsy driving.
-In 2017, five states (Iowa, Maryland, Nevada, New York, and Tennessee) were awarded a total of $75,000 in grants to fund drowsy driving prevention efforts.
-These efforts include public awareness campaigns, law enforcement training, and outreach to fatigue-prone demographics of drivers, and more.
+GHSA partners with the National Road Safety Foundation to support innovative state approaches that address the pressing issue of drowsy driving through a competitive grant program.
+Grantee efforts have included projects enhancing public awareness campaigns, law enforcement training, outreach to fatigue-prone demographics of drivers, and more.
 Further information about this partnership is available here.